MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : A Dawnblade and dedicated first Brand Claimer point of view for Warpriest Contest Challenge Mode can be found [here](https://www.youtube.com/watch?v=uQgCsD6VMtM).

+## Triumph Challenge: Brand Buster

+No player can obtain the Brand again until each player has obtained it.
+It may be worded poorly, but we effortlessly two-phased him at 10 above cap so that knowledge is unverifiable on my account.

 ## Rewards
 One of the following:
 - {{ site.data.destiny.drops.kf.pulse_rifle }}